thaikolja/discord-cocobot/CONTRIBUTING.md

 - Ask in our Discord server
 - Contact the maintainers directly

-Thank you for contributing to Cocobot! 🥥
+Thank you for contributing to cocobot! 🥥